Jumping to conclusions in a time of change

 2. Consider what other interpretations might also be possible (and which is/are most likely)

-3. Get clearer on the outcome we want most, and why
+3. Get clearer on the outcome we most want, and why

 4. Take action to manage our downsides and make our upsides more likely

-If we do these four things then we might still end up taking the same action — and events beyond our control might still happen.
-But by thinking through a situation more deeply, getting clearer on what we really want and why, and ensuring that we have done everything we can to make that happen, we increase our focus, our inspiration, and our enthusiasm.
+After doing these four things we might still end up taking the same action as before — and events beyond our control might still happen.
+But by spotting our assumptions, getting clearer on what we really want and why, and ensuring that we have done everything we possibly can to make what we want happen, we increase our focus, our inspiration, and our enthusiasm.
 We give ourselves the very best chance of achieving the outcomes that matter most.
-And if events still don’t turn out in the way we wanted, then we also give ourselves the most energy, insight, and flexibility to be able to quickly find a new way forward.
+And if events still don’t turn out in the way we wanted, then we also give ourselves the energy, insight, and flexibility to be able to quickly find a new way forward.

 In this time of increasing change, all these things will be invaluable.
-They will help to make you antifragile.
+And they will help to make us antifragile.

 Have you ever made an assumption or jumped to a conclusion that turned out to be wrong?
 What were the consequences?
-Are you making any assumptions about the projects you are working on now?
-Is it worth taking the time to consider what other interpretations might also be possible and what extra action you might take to achieve the outcomes that matter most to you?
+Are you making any assumptions about the important parts of your life today?
+Is it worth taking the time to consider what other interpretations might also be possible and what extra actions you might take to increase the likelihood of getting the outcomes that matter most to you?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.